-- 221. For EU27+UK our simulations suggest that the lowest emissions in the year 2050 equal to 274.0 Mt CO2 are associated with the Fit55 and the ETS BRT nonETS scenarios (in the case of Poland emissions are equal to 13.0 Mt CO2).
+- 221. For EU27+UK our simulations suggest that the lowest emissions in the year 2050 equal to 274.0 Mt CO_2 are associated with the Fit55 and the ETS BRT nonETS scenarios (in the case of Poland emissions are equal to 13.0 Mt CO_2).
 The scenarios in which we assume the extended EU ETS system are likely to be associated with higher levels of emissions.
-In the Joint ETS+RT scenario emissions reach 284.0 Mt CO2 for EU27+UK and 14.9 Mt CO2 in the case of Poland in 2050.
-For the scenario which additionally includes buildings in the ETS system and unified single ETS system for the entire economy results in emissions are the similar level 290.0 Mt CO2 in EU27+UK and 16.0 CO2 Mt for Poland.
-On the other hand, the differences in cumulative emissions for the period 2020-2050 between the scenarios are smaller than the level of emissions in 2050.
+In the Joint ETS+RT scenario emissions reach 284.0 Mt CO_2 for EU27+UK and 14.9 Mt CO_2 in the case of Poland in 2050.
+For the scenario which additionally includes buildings in the ETS system and unified single ETS system for the entire economy results in emissions are the similar level 290.0 Mt CO_2 in EU27+UK and 16.0 CO_2 Mt for Poland.
+On the other hand, the differences in cumulative emissions in 2050.
 This is due to the fact that the cost of reductions for the latter scenarios is higher in the 2030s, leading to lower emissions in this period. - 222.
 The differences between scenarios are larger for freight than for passenger transport.
-In the case of passenger transport (Figure 71, Figure 73), emission reductions in 2050 relative to 2020 vary between 68.4% 68.9% in EU27+UK and 70.4% 71.7% in Poland.
+In the case of passenger transport (Figure 71, Figure 73), emission reductions in 2050 relative to 2020 vary between 68.4% - 68.9% in EU27+UK and 70.4% - 71.7% in Poland.
 For freight (Figure 72, Figure 74) they range from 68.1% for the Joint ETS+BRT scenario to 73.8% for the ETS BRT nonETS scenario in EU27+UK (74.8% and 84.5% for Poland).
 This is due to the fact that the share of fuel costs in total operation costs is higher for freight vehicles than for passenger vehicles.
 It follows that an increase in the price of fuel due to increasing emission reduction costs is a much stronger incentive for freight firms to invest in zero-emission technologies, leading to much stronger movements in overall emissions.